 I had an ‘Epiphany’ in 2017.
 Following a bout of insomnia I decided at 0500 one morning that I was going to climb Kilimanjaro.
 Knowing I was totally unprepared I asked Andy Higson to help me by accompanying me up Snowdon.
 The experience in 50mph winds and horizontal rain should have put me off for life; however it has had the opposite effect and I now try to get in a hill at least once a month.
 My health and well being has vastly improved.
 I’ve lost over two stone in weight and I’m now even planning to run my first ever half marathon shortly before my 50th Birthday.
 I can’t sell the benefits of being outdoors enough.

 I’ve recently qualified as a Mental Health First Aider at work and actively promote Outdoors as a therapy.
 Kilimanjaro will become a reality in Oct 2019 – ‘Climbing Mountains not Making them’.
+I’m also working towards my Mountain Leader award through Mountain Training.

 I really like playing outside.
 I’m a qualified Mountain Leader and Rock Climbing Instructor who recently moved to North Wales, with the long-term goal of working towards my Mountaineering and Climbing Instructor award.
 Here I also dabble in wild swimming, paddling and running.
 One time, I even rode a bike.